 If I have a 55-gallon container, but never have it filled to capacity, is that less than 55-gallons?

-No. The disclosure threshold is based on the container size.
+No. The disclosure threshold is based on the container size, assuming it is filled to capacity.

 I purchase a hazardous material in 55-gallon containers to get the best price.
 But as soon as I receive it, I use some of it so it is less than 55 gallons.
 Do I need to disclose?

 Yes.
 Again, the disclosure is based on the container size.
-The best option: order in less than 55 gallon containers.
+We recommend purchasing in smaller quantities.
 But remember, two 30-gallon containers of the same hazardous material still exceed the threshold of 55 gallons for reporting.

 All of my chemicals are used and re-circulated in a machine.
 Do I disclose these chemicals?